 This became really confusing, really quickly so I asked around and decided to try out Gymcatch.
 They offer a free 3 month trial, and if you sign up through a referral link (here is mine) you get another month free.

-Personally, I’ve really enjoyed delivering online classes.
+Personally, I’ve really enjoyed delivering online classes and teaching on Zoom.
 It gives me the same buzz as teaching my studio classes, without the need to leave the house.
-I prefer being able to see everyone rather than just teaching to what feels like “no-one” on Facebook or Instagram Lives.
+I also prefer being able to see everyone rather than just teaching to what feels like “no-one” on Facebook or Instagram Lives.

 Found this post useful?